 If medical assessment advises you to get tested, and the test comes back as POSITIVE:

-- You MUST disclose this information to the ANU Medical School by emailing the Acting Director, Prof Zsuzsoka Kecskes directly.
+- You MUST disclose this information to the ANU Medical School by emailing the Director, Professor Zsuzsoka Kecskes directly.
 The information you disclose will be handled in strict confidentiality as per disclaimer statement attached to the student tracking e-form sent to you weekly by the Admissions Office.

 - You will be contacted by the ACT Communicable Disease Control (CDC) team with further advice as indicated on the ACT Government website.

 For reference and further information, you may want to visit:

 The Medical School has put together this list of online resources.